-Maybe you already knew that, too.
+Maybe you already knew those physiological details, too.
 But what you might not know is that the contagion isn’t so strong when it involves the face of an elderly consumer.
 With advancing age comes advancing difficulty in accurately perceiving happy expressions and in showing an expression others will perceive as a smile.
 There isn’t as much difference between a neutral expression and a smile on a senior’s face as on a young adult’s face, according to studies at Osaka University and National University of Singapore.
 It’s not that most older adults are chronically sad.
-They usually feel emotions less strongly than when they were younger.
-But seniors have a positivity bias.
-It’s just that they’re less likely to sense the happiness and to show it prominently in facial expressions.
+It’s that they’re less likely to show their happiness prominently in facial expressions.

 Because mutual smiles help make the sale, flash your sunny countenance brighter when working with seniors, look more intently for signs of smiling on their faces, and realize how what you might think are sadness wrinkles could be wrinkles of happiness.